MarceloMurilo1970/Mentoria-Conjunta/replit.md

 ## Overview

-This is a dual-purpose platform for Marcelo Murilo and Hamilton Felix's mentorship program:
+This project is a dual-purpose platform for Marcelo Murilo and Hamilton Felix's mentorship program.
+Its primary goal is to facilitate registrations for a promotional live event and a comprehensive mentorship program (Turma 2).
+The platform aims to attract board members (active or transitioning) by showcasing the value proposition of developing authority and securing board positions.

+Key capabilities include:
-1. **Event Landing Page (`/evento`):** Pre-registration for promotional live event (Dec 4, 2025, 8 PM BRT) with Google Sheets integration and WhatsApp group invite
+- **Event Landing Page (`/`):** Pre-registration for a promotional live event with Google Sheets integration and WhatsApp group invite.
-2. **Mentorship Registration (`/`):** Main registration page for Turma 2 mentorship program with payment processing and SendGrid confirmations
+- **Mentorship Registration (`/mentoria`):** Main registration page for the Turma 2 mentorship program, including program details, testimonials, payment processing, and SendGrid confirmations.

-**Program Schedule (Turma 2):**
-- Module 1 (Marcelo Murilo - 8H): January 19 to March 16, 2026
-- Module 2 (Hamilton Felix - 4H): March 9 and 16, 2026
-- All sessions: 7:00 PM - 8:00 PM or 8:00 PM - 9:00 PM BRT

-**Event Details (Live):**
-- Date: December 4, 2025, 8:00 PM BRT
-- Topic: "Criar Autoridade, Construir Oportunidades e Conquistar Conselhos"
-- Target audience: Board members (active or transitioning)
+The program schedule for Turma 2 runs from January to March 2026, covering topics on creating authority, building opportunities, and conquering board positions.

 ## User Preferences